aprilprchal/CSC210_F20/exercises/loops/readme.md

 ## CSC210 Breakout Room Exercise : Loops and Arrays
 ### Tuesday, Sept 8

 This lab is a group exercise to give you practice in solving a computational problem that requires either a for-loop or a while-loop.
 You will be developing code using a technique called *Pair Programming*.
-There is an excellent article on the subject here: https://www.sitepoint.com/pair-programming-guide/.
+There is an excellent article on the subject here: <a href="https://www.sitepoint.com/pair-programming-guide/" target="_blank">https://www.sitepoint.com/pair-programming-guide/</a>

 <hr>

 The relevant resources include:
-- Prework Google form completed before lab (posted in announcement and here): https://forms.gle/cVukRNvGPjhKgW9j9
+- Prework Google form completed before lab (posted in announcement and here): <a href="https://forms.gle/cVukRNvGPjhKgW9j9" taget="_blank">https://forms.gle/cVukRNvGPjhKgW9j9</a>
 - Google Slide document with additional information and a slide that each group needs to complete.
 Links below.
 - A user account with codecollab.io.
-Go here: https://codecollab.io/
+Go here: <a href="https://codecollab.io" target="_blank">https://codecollab.io/</a>

 Groups for Lab A at 1:50pm
-- Google Document for this lab: https://docs.google.com/presentation/d/1UcBr1Ic2sObCh_m0J-dLroZjgNqHmubCySq0RuUjWP0/edit?usp=sharing
+- Google Document for this lab section <a href="https://docs.google.com/presentation/d/1UcBr1Ic2sObCh_m0J-dLroZjgNqHmubCySq0RuUjWP0/edit?usp=sharing" target="_blank">HERE</a>
 1. Ted S., Andy T.
 2. April P., Halah W., Chris T.
 3. Kaltun H., Annabelle A.,  Luna X.